lemmy-64/nemu64-blog/docs/02-test-everything.md

 The downside of the test roms above is that they are not complete: Both of them test a tiny part of the console only.
 We need more of that.

 So that's what I set out to build: A test suite that tests as much of the console as possible.
-This way I could ensure that nothing ended up in Nemu64 that wasn't first verified to be correct on hardware.
+This way, I could ensure that nothing ended up in Nemu64 that wasn't first verified to be correct on hardware.

-But at the same time it also helps other emulators be more accurate.
-The test suite is actually the only part of the new Nemu64 that has already been released and plenty of other emulators have already started fixing the bugs or inconsistencies that were discovered.
+But at the same time, this project also helps other emulators be more accurate.
+The test suite is actually the only part of the new Nemu64 that has already been released and some other emulators have already started fixing the bugs or inconsistencies that were discovered.

 Available at: [github.com/lemmy-64/n64-systemtest](https://github.com/lemmy-64/n64-systemtest)